pdeschen/wuff-wiki/Mavenizing-OSGi-bundles.md

 1. Wuff uses configuration property [wuff/selectedEclipseVersion](Configuration-DSL#selectedEclipseVersion) to decide which version of Eclipse must be downloaded and mavenized.

 2. Wuff automatically downloads and unpacks Eclipse distribution packages specified in configuration part [wuff/eclipseVersion/sources](Configuration-DSL#sources).
-All downloaded and unpacked files are located in the directory "$HOME/.wuff".
-We can change this directory by configuration property [wuff/wuffDir](Configuration-DSL#wuffDir).
+All downloaded and unpacked files are placed to wuff directory (default is "$HOME/.wuff").
+We can change wuff directory by configuration property [wuff/wuffDir](Configuration-DSL#wuffDir).

 3. Wuff scans all JARs and subdirectories in unpacked distribution packages.
 Found OSGi bundles are processed furthermore.